ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 necessarily the same as those in the development release.
-When preparing future releases, one of our goals is to construct the most elegant and maintainable system possible, and this often involves fundamental improvements to the system’s architecture, rearranging packages to avoid bundled copies of other software so that we only have to maintain it in one place, and so on.
+When preparing future releases, one of our goals is to construct the most elegant and maintainable system possible, and this often involves fundamental improvements to the system's architecture, rearranging packages to avoid bundled copies of other software so that we only have to maintain it in one place, and so on.
 However, once we have completed a release, the priority is normally to minimise risk caused by changes not explicitly